aidanjgriffiths/Voice_Recognition_Model/fastAI_installation.md

 git clone git@github.com:fastai/fastai.git
 cd fastai/
 ```

+If this is your first time using github on the command line then you might have to setup a ssh key for your github account.
+Checkout [this guide](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh) for details.

+## Installing the fastAI Python Environment

+NOTE: this will take a while since there are some large dependencies within this environment.

 Install the python dependencies in a virtual environment named fastai and use the fastai yaml file to point to the required dependencies.